MushroomRL/mushroom-rl/docs/source/mushroom.agent_environment_interface.rst

 Agent-Environment Interface
 ===========================

-The three basic interface of mushroom are the Agent, the Environment and the Core interface.
+The three basic interface of mushroom_rl are the Agent, the Environment and the Core interface.

 - The ``Agent`` is the basic interface for any Reinforcement Learning algorithm.
 - The ``Environment`` is the basic interface for every problem/task that the agent should solve.